Dermatology Life Quality Index: Research

 The DLQI has been used as a patient reported outcome measure in many published clinical research studies.
 For example, it has been used to assess novel drugs, models of clinical care, in audit of clinical services and in assessment of teledermatology.
 The DLQI is the most widely used quality of life outcome measure in randomised controlled trials of therapies for psoriasis.

 Rule of Tens

 The Rule of Tens is a concept to aid clinicians in making the diagnosis of “severe psoriasis”.
 It states that a patient is considered to have “severe psoriasis” if their body surface area affected is >10%, or if their Psoriasis Area and Severity Index (PASI) score is >10, or if the DLQI score is >10.
 The Rule of Tens has influenced national guidelines concerning the criteria to be fulfilled before starting a patient on biological therapy.

 Copyright

 The DLQI is copyrighted but the originators allow it to be used for routine clinical purposes without seeking permission and without charge.

 E-delivery

 The DLQI has been validated for use on tablets such as the iPad.

+Systematic reviews of DLQI usage

+Several systematic reviews have been carried out documenting the use of the DLQI.

+The DLQI has been used as an outcome measure in 454 randomised controlled trials, involving 69 diseases and 43 countries.
+In 24 randomised control trials the DLQI was used as a primary outcome measure.
+The DLQI has been used as a benchmark in the validation of 101 quality of life instruments.

+A systematic review of 207 studies has described aspects of the validation of the DLQI.
+The 207 articles included 58,828 patients from >49 different countries and 41 diseases met the inclusion criteria.
+The DLQI demonstrated strong test–retest reliability; 43 studies confirmed good internal consistency, Twelve studies used anchors to assess change responsiveness with effect sizes from small to large, giving confidence that the DLQI responds appropriately to change.
+Forty-two studies tested known-groups validity, providing confidence in construct and use of the DLQI over many parameters, including disease severity, anxiety, depression, stigma, scarring, well-being, sexual function, disease location and duration.